jknowles10/Personal-Blog/README.md

-# Personal-Blog
+## Personal-Blog

-##User Story
+## Description
-AS A marketing student,
+This is a challenge assignment for UT Austin's Coding Bootcamp.
+This week we covered Web APIs and the task was to build a two-page website where users can input and view blog posts.
+The landing page should contain a form that captures user data such as username, title and blog content.
+The blog page should show completed posts that have been stored in the local storage.
+Included on the blog page is a button that toggles a light/dark mode and a button that returns to the landing page.

-I WANT a personal blog
+## User Story
-SO THAT I can showcase my thoughts and experiences.
+AS A marketing student, I WANT a personal blog SO THAT I can showcase my thoughts and experiences.

-##Acceptance Criteria
+## Acceptance Criteria
 GIVEN a personal blog
 WHEN I load the app,
 THEN I am presented with the landing page containing a form with labels and inputs for username, blog title, and blog content.